This is a summary of recent changes and additions to this website, with links to more details further down the page or elsewhere on the site.

-|12th May 2017||The Havant Orchestras Newsletter for May is now available, including additional information about the HCO concert with Roger Owens at Ferneham Hall, Fareham, on Saturday 20th May.|
+|11th May 2018||The Havant Orchestras Newsletter for May 2018 is now available, including additional information about the HCO concert with Rose Hsien at Ferneham Hall, Fareham, on Saturday 19th May.|

-|18th March 2017||The Havant Orchestras Newsletter for March 2017 is now available, including additional information about the HSO concert with Tom Torley (tuba) at Oaklands School, Waterlooville, on Saturday 25th March.|
+|10th March 2018||The Havant Orchestras Newsletter for March 2018 is now available, including additional information about the HSO concert at Oaklands School, Waterlooville, on Saturday 17th March.|

-|4th February 2017||The Havant Orchestras Newsletter for February is now available, including additional information about the HCO concert with James Turnbull at Ferneham Hall, Fareham, on Saturday 11th February and the HCO strings concert at Emsworth Baptist Church on Saturday 11th March.|
+|27th January 2018||The Havant Orchestras Newsletter for February 2018 is now available, including additional information about the HCO concert at Ferneham Hall, Fareham, on Saturday 3rd February.|